celehs/OptimalSurrogate/README.md

 - `data/dataexample_d.RData` with **discrete** surrogate marker

 Some code optimization has been performed to make the R programs run faster (see `code-ming`).

+- **continuous** example: 15.934 seconds in `dataexample-ming.Rout` vs. 43.576 seconds in `dataexample-xuan.Rout`

+- **discrete** example: 10.220 seconds `dataexample_d-ming.Rout` vs. 29.165 seconds `dataexample_d-xuan.Rout`

-An R package and documentation are currently under development and will be released here soon.
+An R package and a documentation website are currently under development and will be released here soon.